sedostheatre/sedos.co.uk/input/events/american-idiot-auditions.md

 ##### **AUDITIONS & AUDITION WORKSHOP**

 Two in-person audition workshops will be available on 11 December.
-Sign ups are compulsory and available here: [https://membership.sedos.co.uk/signup/94](https://membership.sedos.co.uk/signup/94) You'll get the chance to meet the team, learn the audition dance and sing through something from the show.
+Attendance at the workshop is optional and will not impact casting decisions.
+If you are planning on attending the workshop you must sign up at [https://membership.sedos.co.uk/signup/94](https://membership.sedos.co.uk/signup/94) as we have limited capacity.
+You'll get the chance to meet the team, learn the audition dance and sing through something from the show.

 In person auditions will be held on 12th January (evening) and 15 & 16 January (daytime).
 Recalls will be held on 22 January (daytime).
 Slots can be booked for auditions here: [https://membership.sedos.co.uk/signup/93](https://membership.sedos.co.uk/signup/93).